OverviewKey FactsSymptomsTypesCausesRisk factorsDiagnosisPreventionSpecialist to visitTreatmentHome-careLiving withComplicationsFAQsReferences

 8. Biliary cirrhosis

-Bile is a substance produced by the liver to help the body digest fats.
-The following conditions can affect the bile ducts, which help to drain bile.
-This can cause bile to back up and finally cause the breakdown of liver function.
-It could be due to:
+• Bile is a substance produced by the liver to help the body digest fats and biliary cirrhosis can affect the bile ducts, which help to drain bile.

 9. Infections

-Infections such as congenital or tertiary syphilis, brucellosis, echinococcosis, schistosomiasis and can cause cirrhosis.
+• Infections such as congenital or tertiary syphilis, brucellosis, echinococcosis, and schistosomiasis can cause cirrhosis.

-10. Idiopathic/miscellaneous
+10. Idiopathic/miscellaneous causes

 Risk Factors For Liver Cirrhosis

-The risk factors of cirrhosis include:
+The risk factors of liver cirrhosis are:

 • Excessive alcohol consumption